theinterned/batucada/README.rst

    cp settings_local.dist.py settings_local.py

-If you have yet to get a local version of mysql running you will want to do so now.
+If you not installed a local version of mysql, you will need to do so now.

 Next, sync the database and run migrations. ::